The Best Sofas Guide

 Shoppers looking for a well-built mid-priced sofa with a traditional design have got a lot of choice in the UK.

-Long-established British sofa companies like Parker Knoll, Ercol and G-Plan are certainly worth considering, but we've gone for John Lewis & Partners' own-brand of sofas and armchairs because of the size of the range.
+Long-established British sofa companies like Parker Knoll and Ercol are certainly worth considering, but we've gone for John Lewis & Partners' own-brand of sofas and armchairs because of the size of the range.
 They do sell other brands but there are 400+ available under their own name, with a huge choice of sizes, styles and fabric colours which can easily be narrowed down on their website.

-They're also not as expensive as you might expect, with a 3-seater starting from about £700 and some decent sofas occasionally popping up in the 'reduced to clear' section.
+They're also not as expensive as you might expect, with a 3-seater starting from about £900 (or £500 for the John Lewis ANYDAY range).
+Decent sofas occasionally pop up in the 'reduced to clear' section.

 Most John Lewis & Partners sofas tick the right boxes for me but it's worth taking a bit of time to have a rummage into the descriptions and specifications, which are clearer and more transparent than any other retailer I've found.